alistairjoelquinn/go-network/README.md

 ![User password reset](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644506343/go-network/reset_vevgrg.png)

 TODO: the final part of the project uses web sockets for instant chat.
 In the existing project, socket.io is being used for handling client - server communication.
-In the absence of a good server side socket.io v3 implementation, the decision has been made to re-write the existing client side code to utilise the native browser web socket API,
+In the absence of a good server side socket.io v3 implementation, the decision has been made to re-write the existing client side code to utilise the native browser web socket API.

 ![Chat room](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644506343/go-network/chat_htqawy.png)